 - The web center has final authority over the appearance of all content and may request changes on noncompliant pages.

-The web center only manages the primary social media accounts for the School of Medicine and Public Health:
+UW Health Marketing and Communications manages the primary social media accounts for the School of Medicine and Public Health:

 - Do I have a definable goal with social media?